Brunei reopens green lane for Singapore essential travellers - The Scoop

 Singapore has also eased COVID-19 restrictions from Monday, with groups of up to five people allowed to dine out but employees are still required to work from home.

-Brunei’s COVID-19 tally reached 277 on Monday, with two new imported cases from Indonesia.
+Brunei’s COVID-19 tally reached 277 after two new imported cases from Indonesia were reported on Monday.

 All travellers are advised to visit the Prime Minister’s Office website for updated travel advisories.